Department of Educational Leadership and Counseling

 Research, theory and principles of adult learning and development explored.
 Evaluation of adult interests and skills through a variety of strategies discussed.
 Application of theory presented through class projects.

-ADED 5388 Introd to Adult Education 3 SCH (3)
+ADED 5388 Introduction to Adult Education 3 SCH (3-0)

-ADED 5389 Eval and Meas in Adult Educ 3 SCH (3)
+ADED 5389 Evaluation and Measurement in Adult and Higher Education 3 SCH (3-0)

-An in-depth examination of principles of testing and measurement with particular reference to adult learners in a variety of adult education settings.
+An in-depth examination of principles of testing and measurement with particular reference to adult learners in a variety of adult and higher education settings.
 Students will gain a working familiarity with the numerous testing instruments available for adults as well as gain skill in developing teacher-made measurements.

 ADED 5390 Community Education 3 SCH (3)

-ADED 5391 Curr and Prog Plan in Adult Ed 3 SCH (3)
+ADED 5391 Curriculum and Program Planning in Adult and Higher Education 3 SCH (0-0-3)

-A review and analysis of the major theories, research findings and practices in the planning of adult education and training curricula.
+A review and analysis of the major theories, research findings and practices in the planning of adult and higher education and training curricula.
 Appropriate practice and on-site application of concepts learned will be a major activity of this course.

-ADED 5392 Adult Educ Res Practium 3 SCH (3)
+ADED 5392 Adult and Higher Education Research Practicum 3 SCH (0-0-3)

 ADED 5393 Counseling Adults 3 SCH (3)